Cooled by the trade

 few private practitioners and dentists and 2 pharmacies.

 INSECTS & ANIMALS.
 Flies, mosquitoes, geckos and some cockroach are the most common insects in French Polynesia.
 Insecticides and skin sprays offer the

 best protection.
 There are no snakes, poisonous spiders or dangerous

 animals living in Tahiti and Her Islands.

 There are a variety of sharks in the lagoons, usually no larger than a big fish and very often

 There are 2 post offices in Moorea, open weekdays from 7am to 4:30pm.
 TELEPHONE.
 When calling overseas,

 dial 00+ the country and area code + the telephone number.
 Calling towards French Polynesia: dial 689 (which is Tahiti's

 country code) and then the six figures of the local number.

-Polynesia has a cell (mobile) telephone network (VINI) that covers Tahiti,
+Polynesia has two cell (mobile) telephone network VINI and VODAFONE that covers Tahiti,

 Moorea, Bora Bora and many other islands.
 Most